fieldtrip/website/tutorial/sensor/timefrequency.md

 As with the MEG data we are going to skip trial rejection.
 However, if you wish to check for bad trials you can do so using, for example, [ft_rejectvisual](/reference/ft_rejectvisual).

 Especially EEG records can contain bad channels due to various reasons such as bad impedance, broken channels, etc. In the next steps we will therefor use **[ft_rejectvisual](/reference/ft_rejectvisual)** to select bad channels.
 We will then fix these channels by replacing the values of these channels with an average of its neighbours.
-Note that we have not re-referenced our data yet.
-We should remove bad channels prior to re-referencing or the noise from these channels will be present in all channels.
+Note that we have not rereferenced our data yet.
+We should remove bad channels prior to rereferencing or the noise from these channels will be present in all channels.

     % select bad channels
     cfg = [];